Thursday, September 15, 2011

 Meanwhile, lightly dust each veal shank with the seasoned flour.
 Add remaining butter to a shallow frying pan and fry off the shanks in batches to brown on each side.
 Once browned, add to tomato mix.

 Once veal is browned and added to tomato mix, place saucepan in a preheated oven (180 degrees celcius).
 Cook for approximately 2 1/2 hours, or until the meat is tender enough to fall off the bone.
 Once cooked, pull meat and discard the bones.
-Try not to break the meat up too much, as the chunkier (if that's a word), the better!
+Try not to break the meat up too much, as the chunkier, the better!

-Once you are ready to eat, cook the pasta in boiling water as per the instructions on the packet (or until al dente if you are using the home-made version).
-Stir pasta through the ragu, with a small amount of the cooking water to create a silky texture.
+Once you are ready to eat, cook the pasta in boiling water and then stir through the ragu, with a small amount of the cooking water to create a silky texture.

 Taste for seasoning, and add salt / pepper as needed.